Describe a place you have been to where things are expensive: IELTS Speaking Cue Card

 Follow up questions

-Do you think expensive items are always of better quality?
+Do you think expensive items are worth the price?

 Cue 1:Where the place is